RuslanRWX/ebackup/README.md

 >
 >1 - backup is not okay

--check-l gives you more information
+-check-l gives you more information.

 Output with error:
 ```